 Change in Control.
 In the event of a change in control of our company in which outstanding awards are not assumed by the successor, such awards will generally become fully exercisable and all forfeiture restrictions on such awards will lapse.
-Upon, or in anticipation of, a change in control, the plan administrator may cause any awards outstanding to terminate at a specific time in the future and give each participant the right to exercise such awards during such period of time as the plan administrator, in its sole discretion, determines.
+Upon, or in anticipation of, a change in control, the plan administrator may cause any awards outstanding to terminate at a specific time in the future and give each grantee the right to exercise such awards during such period of time as the plan administrator, in its sole discretion, determines.

 Vesting of Full Value Awards.
-Unless otherwise determined by the Committee, Full value awards (generally, any award other than an option or share appreciation right) will vest over a period of at least three years (or, in the case of vesting based upon attainment of certain performance goals, over a period of at least one year).
-However, full value awards that result in the issuance of an aggregate of up to 5% to the total issuable shares under the Plan may be granted without any minimum vesting periods.
-In addition, full value awards may vest on an accelerated basis in the event of a participant's death, disability, or retirement, or in the event of the Company's change in control or other special circumstances.
+Full value awards (generally, any award other than an option or share appreciation right) will vest over a period of at least three years (or, in the case of vesting based upon attainment of certain performance goals, over a period of at least one year).
+However, full value awards that result in the issuance of an aggregate of up to 5% to the total issuable shares under the 2006 Incentive Award Plan may be granted without any minimum vesting periods.
+In addition, full value awards may vest on an accelerated basis in the event of a grantee's death, disability, or retirement, or in the event of our change in control or other special circumstances.